 Doctoral students are affiliated with one (or sometimes two) of the research groups of this program.
 Each project is supervised by a three-member thesis committee.
 A regular research colloquium provides a platform for progress reports and discussions.
 Participation in scientific meetings and workshops is encouraged.
 In addition to the core research, a moderate amount of course work and teaching is required (total number of credits: 20).
-Summer schools and retreats are an important element of the study program.

-To be accepted in BeCog, students must provide a letter confirming supervision, signed by a scientific member of BeCog.
+To be accepted into BeCog, students must provide a letter confirming supervision, signed by a scientific member of BeCog.
 Thus, students interested in this program should contact in time the heads of the labs affiliated with this program to check for open positions and funding possibilities.
 Unfortunately, BeCog cannot provide funding or scholarships

 Application Deadline: January 31st for the following summer term, July 31st for the following winter term

 Selection criteria: good Master degree in a relevant subject, proficiency in English, confirmation of supervision